 Mieke Vanmechelen (b.
 1974, Antwerp, Belgium) lives and works in Ireland.
 She received her BA (Hons) in Philosophy and Classical Civilisation from Trinity College Dublin (1996) and completed an MA (First Class Hons) in Art & Process at Crawford College of Art & Design (2014).

-Vanmechelen is Kerry Filmmaker in Residence 2017.
-The Filmmaker in Residence is a partnership between Kerry County Council and The Arts Council.
-It is supported by the National Parks and Wildlife Service, and the Trustees of Muckross House.
+Vanmechelen is Kerry Filmmaker in Residence 2017/18.
+The Filmmaker in Residency is a partnership between Kerry County Council and The Arts Council.
+It is supported by the National Parks and Wildlife Service and the Trustees of Muckross House.
 As an expanded partnership it demonstrates the ethos of Creative Ireland, enabling creativity in every community.

 Mieke Vanmechelen’s work often touches on mythological themes and carries symbolic or archetypical imagery.
 Looking at the relationship between the paradigms of male and female, the transgression of boundaries, she uses the body and nature as exploratory sites of convergence and co-emergence.
 Her main area of enquiry relates to the psychological realms concerned with the processes of ‘subjectivisation’ and involves exploring themes such as sexuality, familial bonds, traces of memory and the order of time.
 A sense of place pervades her practice and she draws on the imagery of cultural history and an inherent connection between living beings and the natural world.